 Core Architecture & Fare Taxonomy

-Fare Taxonomy & The Semantic Pricing Layer
+Fare Taxonomy & the Semantic Pricing Layer

 Fare taxonomy functions as the deterministic pricing engine that translates rider interactions into billable financial events.
 Without a normalized product and pricing model, reconciliation pipelines inherit structural debt that compounds across reporting cycles, leading to unreconciled variances and audit failures.
 The taxonomy must enforce a strict separation between three orthogonal dimensions: